Aka: E, Disco Biscuits, Doves, XTC, Mitsubishis, pills, tabs

 What is Ecstasy?

 Ecstasy is a popular nightclub and party drug.
 It comes as small white, brown, pink, blue, red, green or yellow tablets that are swallowed.
 In Ireland, it’s normally sold as tablets with logos or designs printed on the surface of the pill.
 With Ecstasy there’s always a risk that other drugs or chemicals have been mixed into the tablet.

 - It causes a calming effect with a warm friendly feeling towards others, giving it the name of "the love drug".
 Users generally feel less inhibited and experience everything more intensely.

-- After swallowing an Ecstasy, it takes 20 to 60 minutes to “come up” or feel the effects of the drug.
+- After swallowing an Ecstasy, it takes 20 to 60 minutes to “come up” or feel the effects of the drug, but it can take longer.
 The effects (high) normally last a few hours.
 There’s usually a “come down” period when the effects of ecstasy wear-off.

-- Coming down can mean feeling depressed, exhausted, unable to sleep, sick or just generally down.
+- Coming down can involve feeling depressed, exhausted, unable to sleep, sick or just generally down.

 - There may be increased self-awareness and increased perception of vision and music.

 - MDMA causes a rise in blood pressure, heartbeat and temperature.
 Other physical effects include a tingling sensation on the skin, jaw stiffness, pupil dilation, grinding of the teeth, dry mouth, tremors, muscle tension and blurred vision.

 - Anyone suffering from epilepsy, diabetes, asthma or pre-existing heart disease is particularly vulnerable to having symptoms brought on suddenly with severe consequences.